egn-egn/egn-egn.github.io/index.md

 ### Creating the integration

-cd in to the Wazuh integrations folder.
+cd into the Wazuh integrations folder.

 You should see the default integrations scritps.
 ```markdown